vaaralav/spring-jdbc-mvc-student/README.md

 - Maven

 ## Getting started
 Run with `mvn spring-boot:run`.
-The app shuold be running at [http://localhost:8080/](http://localhost:8080).
+The app should be running at [http://localhost:8080/](http://localhost:8080).